HuasoFoundries/google-maps-documentation/docs/google.maps.Data.md

 <tr>
 <td><code>add(feature:<a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Data.Feature.md">Data.Feature</a>|<a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Data.FeatureOptions.md">Data.FeatureOptions</a>)</code></td>
 <td><code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Data.Feature.md">Data.Feature</a></code></td>
-<td>Adds a feature to the collection, and returns the added feature. <p>If the feature has an ID, it will replace any existing feature in the collection with the same ID.
+<td>Adds a feature to the collection, and returns the added feature. <p> If the feature has an ID, it will replace any existing feature in the collection with the same ID.
 If no feature is given, a new feature will be created with null geometry and no properties.
-If <code>FeatureOptions</code> are given, a new feature will be created with the specified properties.</p></td>
+If <code>FeatureOptions</code> are given, a new feature will be created with the specified properties. </p><p> Note that the IDs <code>1234</code> and <code>'1234'</code> are equivalent.
+Adding a feature with ID <code>1234</code> will replace a feature with ID <code>'1234'</code>, and vice versa.</p></td>
 </tr>
 <tr>
 <td><code>addGeoJson(geoJson:Object, options?:<a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/google.maps.Data.GeoJsonOptions.md">Data.GeoJsonOptions</a>)</code></td>